 1. Operator A plans to deploy a large-size LEO constellation step by step.

-2. Before the deployment of the large-size LEO constellation is complete, Operator A decides to provide connectivity service to users when the sparse constellation with sufficient satellites (e.g. several hundreds) for the target service area has been constructed.
-Due to the sparse deployments, each satellite needs to support sufficiently long-rang coverage.
+2. Before the deployment of the large-size LEO constellation is complete, Operator A decides to provide connectivity service to users when the sparse constellation with sufficient satellites (e.g. several hundred) for the target service area has been deployed.
+Due to the sparse deployment, each satellite needs to support sufficiently long-range coverage.

-3. Alice is going on a hiking in a mountain area with her smartphone.
+3. Alice is going hiking in a mountain area with her smartphone.
 She noticed that there is no terrestrial network coverage and her smartphone has switched to the Operator A's satellite network.
-When she is on the way, she picks up a call from her mother.
+During this time, she picks up a call from her mother.
 She talks with her mother for several minutes.
 During the call, there is no interruption since the satellites provide the continuous coverage.

-4. After walking for a long time, Alice takes a break, meanwhile she browses the web to search some information on the hiking route using her smartphone.
+4. After walking for a long time, Alice takes a break and she browses the web to search for some information on the hiking route using her smartphone.
 There is also no interruption during the internet access.
-After the break, Alice continues the hiking.
+After the break, Alice continues hiking.

 ---------- Twenty Third Change ----------